 At its simplest, a data center is a physical facility that organizations use to house their critical applications and data.
 A data center's design is based on a network of computing and storage resources that enable the delivery of shared applications and data.
+The key components of a data center design include routers, switches, firewalls, storage systems, servers, and application-delivery controllers.

 In the world of enterprise IT, data centers are designed to support business applications and activities that include: